Influencer Miss Mercedes Morr Dead at 33, Killed in Apparent Murder-Suicide - E! Online

 The 33-year-old social media model, born Jenae Gagnier, was found dead at her home in Richmond, Texas on Sunday, Aug.
 29, Richmond police confirmed.
 Officers originally responded to a welfare check at the apartment complex where Morr lived and discovered two bodies inside her home upon arrival.
 The second was that of 34-year-old Kevin Alexander Accorto, who has been identified by police as the alleged suspect.

-Morr's cause of death was strangulation, KHOU 11 News reporter Grace White tweeted on Aug.
-30. Her death was ruled a homicide, White reported, citing the Fort Bend County Medical Examiner.
-The medical examiner ruled Accorto's death a suicide caused by multiple sharp force trauma, White tweeted.
-E!
-News has reached out to the medical examiner to confirm.
+Morr's cause of death was homicide by strangulation and traumatic concussion, the Fort Bend County Medical Examiner confirmed to E!
+News.
+Accorto's death was ruled a suicide by multiple sharp force trauma, per the medical examiner.

 According to authorities, it is not believed that there was a relationship between Morr and Accorto and the investigation is ongoing to determine the motive.